Cognitive Biases

 A hub for classrooms, coaching, tutoring, and curriculum design where fluency, familiarity, and confidence can impersonate understanding.

-12 biases 3 paths 2 prompts
+12 biases 3 paths 2 AI prompts

 Can the learner use the idea in a new case, or only recognize it when the surrounding cues are familiar?